Lawmsangi/react-capstone-project/README.md

 ### Install

-Install this project with: -Git clone on your cd Desktop using my repository link above
+Install this project with:
+cd react-capstone-project then type command below on terminal
+- npm install

 ### Usage

--To run the project, copy its path and run it on your online server.
+-To run the project, type and run command on terminal on root of project folder:
+-npm start

 ### Run tests